catnipped/1991/designdoc.md

 explore rooms -> kill things -> get key -> get to elevator -> DEATH “Soft objectives” should feel like opportunities (unlock armory, send distress signal)

+### Dice Mechanic

+In general, rolling the highest possible on a die (6 on a d6, 12 on a d12) will give you a big bonus such as a "headshot" or the dice "explodes".
+Likewise, rolling a 1 will give you some kind of penalty.

 ## Playing 1991

 ### Enemies

 ### Out of combat

-When playing out-of-combat, the players say what their characters does ("I open the door", "I check for weapons").
+When playing out-of-combat, the players say what their characters do ("I open the door", "I check for weapons").
 There are no skill checks in 1991, your character simply can or can't do a thing and the GM decides if something is impossible to do.

 ### Combat